-Committed to making it easier for third parties to deliver work on or near the railway, we’ve worked with and consulted Amey Plc in a special advisory capacity to formulate ASPRO service levels by which other organisations can hold them to account.
+Committed to making it easier for third parties to deliver work on or near the railway, we’ve expanded on the work conducted by the Hansford Review.
+We've worked with a number of internal teams and industry colleagues, plus consulted Amey Plc in a special advisory capacity, and formulated ASPRO service levels which other organisations can hold us to account.
 By having service levels in place, third party promoters of projects on the railway can know what to expect from Network Rail’s service and when to expect it by.

 |Response to initial contact||Within five working days of initial contact||Respond to initial contact in writing within five working days with a relevant contact to support the work|

 |Secondary contact date||Within 15 working days of initial contact||Secondary contact within 15 working days of initial contact.
 Network Rail to engage with external party to commence exploration of their requirements at an appropriate level of expertise|